extratone/bilge/notes/Notes-Telegram.md

 * [ ] "Last seen within a week will be kicked."
 * [ ] As far as I’m concerned/as far as I live, now, Telegram is a required utility for using iOS.
 * [ ] The ever-greater value of the ability to [**send silent messages**](https://telegram.org/blog/channels-2-0#silent-messages).
+* YouTube's pre-sharesheet sharesheet pushes to Telegram even faster than Telegram's.

 ## References